 History of Hellenic College

-Today, Hellenic College offers the degree of Bachelor of Arts (BA) with concentrations in Classics, Elementary Education, Human Development, Management & Leadership, Literature and History, and Religious Studies.
+Today, Hellenic College offers the degree of Bachelor of Arts (BA) with concentrations in Classics and Greek Studies, Elementary Education, Human Development, Management and Leadership, Literature and History, and Religious Studies.
 The College provides academic programs of quality that lead to employment, as well as opportunities to engage in a variety of extracurricular activities.
 Student life at the College is characterized by experiences in faith and learning, which are directed toward developing a deeper understanding of Orthodox Christianity and its Hellenic heritage.
-Recruitment focuses on identifying college bound Orthodox Christians who possess a religious-spiritual commitment and seek to deepen their faith while in pursuit of their higher education.
+Recruitment focuses on identifying college-bound Orthodox Christians who possess a religious-spiritual commitment and seek to deepen their faith while in pursuit of their higher education.